expload/pravda/doc/standard-library/exponential-function.md

 ### Description

-Takes two items from the stack, raises the second number to a power of first number and pushes the result to the stack.
+Takes two items from the stack, raises the second number to the power of the first number and pushes the result to the stack.